 Let the Tears Flow

 What is it about tears we are afraid of?
 It is human to cry.
 Crying helps you to heal.
 Cry with friends, family, and alone.
-Don’t be surprised when a “grief ambush” overcomes you.
+Don’t be surprised when the grief “freight train” runs over you.
 Just be in the moment, and it will pass.
 Struggle through your emotions and you will find relief as your reward.

 “…weeping may stay for the night, but rejoicing comes in the morning.”